-The Battle Round continues next week on NBC.
+The Battle Round continues tomorrow night on The Voice.

 This article originally appeared in THR.com.